msanatan/msanatan.github.io/blog/2020/2019-was-a-good-year/index.md

 This game was meant to be my Jammin entry.
 Due to the timing I mentioned earlier, it just could not happen.
 After the jam was over some other commitments really took off and I just didn't have the time to get it done in 2 weeks.

 Of course, this wasn't the year for abandonment!
-I made Approximately with [Phaser](http://phaser.io/) using [TypeScript](https://www.typescriptlang.org/).
+I made Approximately with <a href="https://phaser.io" target="_blank" rel="nofollow noopener noreferrer">Phaser</a> using <a href="https://www.typescriptlang.org" target="_blank" rel="nofollow noopener noreferrer">TypeScript</a>.
 I've been doing more experiments with Phaser and even wrote a couple of articles for it on Stack Abuse.
 I figured it would be the easiest framework for me to make any game with at that time.

 This game I really wanted to nail scaling with Phaser 3.
 Phaser 2 scaling was pretty easy, but for a while scaling with version 3 was not straightforward.
 By the time I started this game, the new scale manager was out so I thought I should see it for myself.

-This was my first game on [itch.io](https://msanatan.itch.io/approximately)!
+This was my first game on <a href="https://msanatan.itch.io/approximately" target="_blank" rel="nofollow noopener noreferrer">itch.io</a>!
 It's a platform I love with all my indie game-playing heart.
 I was super stoked finally upload something on it.
-And yes, there's a [blog post](/2019/10/06/october-2019-game-project-approximately/) for this game too!
+And yes, there's a [blog post](/blog/2019/10/06/october-2019-game-project-approximately) for this game too!

 ### AV: Execute